zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/querysingle.md

 ---
 PermaID: 1000177
-Name: QuerySingle
+Name: QuerySingle Method
 ---

-# Dapper - QuerySingle
+# Dapper - QuerySingle Method

 ## Description
 QuerySingle method is an extension method that can be called from any object of type IDbConnection.
 It can execute a query and map the first result and throws an exception if there is not exactly one element in the sequence.